Effective January 1, 2023

 Beginning January 1, 2023, PhotoDay will collect and remit sales tax for all goods sold.
 Additionally, studios will be provided a 1099-K through Stripe that reflects their studio sales during the previous calendar year.
 This change will drastically simplify tax time for you!

 If you have never sold photos online, taxes can be a bit intimidating.
 Tax policy can vary between states, counties, and even districts!
 Fortunately, PhotoDay has done the research and set up our system to automatically calculate tax amounts and comply with these policies.

-Here are the three things you need to know about PhotoDay and taxes.
+Here are a few things you need to know about PhotoDay and taxes.

-3. The Net Profit in PhotoDay includes sales tax that was collected on your behalf, which you are responsible for remitting to the appropriate tax authority.
-This is so you can reconcile the deposit amounts into your Stripe account.
+The Net Profit in PhotoDay is to help you reconcile the deposit amounts in your Stripe account.
 From Stripe, you can reconcile the deposits that were made into your bank account.
 You cannot reconcile from PhotoDay reports to your bank account.
 This is because Stripe payment frequencies may not match according to your Stripe transfer settings.